Food Fraud & Toxicology

 · Adulteration, mislabeling and substitution – Gain insight into food fraud practices for economic gain

-· Toxicology – Learn how harmful substances impact the body and ecosystem
+· Toxicology – Learn how harmful substances impact human body and which human health risks they can pose

-· Chemical Analysis – Use simple and/or advanced methods for chemical profiling and analysis of substances that are applied in in food and environmental forensics
+· Chemical Analysis – Use simple and/or advanced methods for chemical profiling and analysis of substances that are applied in in food forensics

 · Rules & Legislation – gain knowledge about relevant legal frameworks and quality and information management systems